Tips Bulletin

 Trapping Camel Crickets with Tape

 Because camel crickets are small, they are easy to catch using a trap made of adhesive tape.
-To create a trap for crickets, tear long strips of tape and roll them over to create tape loops.
-Place these loops on the basement floor or large pieces of cardboard around the room.
+The best way to catch a cricket is to tear long strips of tape and roll them over to create tape loops.
+Place these loops or large pieces of cardboard on the basement floor around the room.

-To ensure crickets step on the tape and become stuck, place a piece of bait in the middle of the tape.
+To ensure crickets step on the tape and become stuck, place a piece of bait in the middle of the tape to get rid of crickets.
 The best bait for camel crickets is dry pet food or an old moldy piece of bread.

 Using a Homemade Glue Trap for Crickets

 Commercial sticky traps for insects involve an attractant and some device that traps or holds an insect, making it impossible to escape.
-Rather than purchasing multiple traps, create a glue trap for camel crickets using corn syrup and water to create a sticky substance like glue that doesn’t dry.
+Rather than purchasing multiple traps, create a DIY camel cricket trap using corn syrup and water to create a sticky substance like glue that doesn’t dry.

 Warm corn syrup and water on the stove until the mixture begins to boil.
 Cut slices of cardboard into small shapes.
 Spread the corn syrup mixture across the cardboard and place the pieces around your basement behind boxes or under clutter.